 SMSFs have additional fees and running costs to consider.
 As well as investment and administration fees, there is an ATO Supervisory levy, audit fees and actuarial fees.
-For more on SMSF set-up and running costs see SuperGuide article SMSFs: How much does a DIY super fund cost?
+For more on SMSF set-up and running costs see SuperGuide article What are the setup and running costs for an SMSF?

-The Productivity Commission was right to highlight issues with fees.
 You need to burrow deep into your fund’s annual statement to piece together the total amount of fees and charges you pay, in percentage and dollar terms.
-Unfortunately, fees are difficult if not impossible to benchmark with any accuracy.

-Some large super funds allow you to compare funds, and their fees, using technology supplied by one of the fund comparison services.
-It that’s not available, you can pay for Chant West’s Apple Check service which compares up to three funds side by side.
+To narrow things down, some large super funds allow you to compare funds, and their fees, using technology supplied by one of the fund comparison services.
+It that’s not available, you can pay for Chant West’s Apple Check service that compares up to three funds side by side.
 Among other things, you get a breakdown of administration and investment fees and the total dollar cost for your balance and investment option.
 It also shows transaction fees such as exit, termination and switching fees.

 Step 5: Does it offer the choices, services and benefits I need?